segmentio/analytics.js/README.md

 ## The API

-We tried to keep the abstract API as simple as possible.
+We tried to keep the abstract API to be as simple as possible.
 You 1) recognize visitors, 2) track their actions.

 ### Identify